 Marie Claire has published a travel guide to Portland.

 A trip to Portland, Maine, is much more than flannels and Subarus—although you’ll come across plenty of those, too.
 Maine’s largest city, surrounded by water, is as picturesque as they come, with quaint cobblestone passageways and Victorian dream homes.
 Breathe in the fresh New England air while exploring the Old Port, sift through treasures at the vintage shops, and eat your way through the city’s award-winning restaurant scene.
 More oysters?
 Don’t mind if I do.

 Chef Lars Taylor from The Honey Paw came in 2nd place at the national Lamb Jam competition that took place this past weekend in Colorado.

 The Forecaster has published a report on the Lunch Ladies event taking place this weekend,

 Brandi Haaf and Lonnie Stinson, owners of Crepe Elizabeth, are launching Lunch Ladies of Portland on Sunday, Oct.
 21, in honor of Breast Cancer Awareness Month.

 The event will take place from noon-5 p.m. at 219 Anderson St., and feature several woman-owned food trucks from around the area.
 Ten percent of all sales and 100 percent of the money from specialty items sold will go to the Maine Breast Cancer Coalition.

 Tuesday – it’s the first day of Harvest on the Harbor.
 See their website for a complete list of events.

-Wednesday – there will be a wine tasting at the Old Port Wine Merchants, and the Monument Square Farmers’ Market is taking place.
+Wednesday – Maine & Loire is holding a tasting of wines from Lipari Island, and the Monument Square Farmers’ Market is taking place.

 For more information on these and other upcoming food happenings in the area, visit the event calendar.